 So, what’s the catch?

-Kotak Mahindra also announced that charges do not apply to the payment of bills, online shopping, merchant payments, etc., and only P2P transactions are to be charged for, irrespective of the bank account or the UPI provider.
+These charges do not apply to the payment of bills, online shopping, merchant payments, etc. Only P2P transactions are to be charged for, irrespective of the bank account or the UPI provider.
 Most believe that the charges won’t impact how the country uses UPI since most people don’t carry out more than 30 transactions, to begin with.
 Since P2M transactions remain to be uncharged for, this will not affect the usage of UPI.

 We’ve seen a surge in UPI adoption in India, and we only expect it to see newer heights.
 We also talked about what an impact UPI has made in the fintech adoption in the country in our report The Era of Rising Fintech.